 I actually really like to hear and play other horns and types of horns.
 Of all the horns I own now a favorite is an Alexander single Bb for example.
 It is as light as a feather and very responsive.
 No wonder Dennis Brain played one.

 I like the feel of smaller horns in general.
 In search of that feel I recently played quite a bit on a communist era Hoyer for example.
-For the solos I played on my recent recital it was great.
+For the solos I played on that recital it was great.
 But for some music it really does not produce the sound in my head.

 This was driven home for me last week.
 Two reading sessions were underway in ASU ensembles and we were short one player to fill the sections.
 I subbed in on horn 5 on Ein Heldenleben.
 It was a great chance to open up and play in a brass section.
 At the same time though, I really was not wild about my sound.
 I think if I were just a listener I would have liked it.
 But the old Hoyer felt like it was backing up on me and it was not the orchestral sound that I feel imprinted to.